JPurcell1/JPurcell1/README.md

-<h1>Hi, I'm Jason👋</h1>
+<h1> Hi, I'm Jason👋</h1>
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Aspiring cybersecurity professional eager for an opportunity to contribute the knowledge and experience I have gathered so far into a Cybersecurity role.

 ## Cybersecurity Projects
 - [SIEM in Azure]()
 - [File Encryptor]()
 - [Substitution Cipher]()

-## Objective
-Aspiring cybersecurity professional eager to contribute to the knowledge and experience I have gathered so far into a Cybersecurity role.

 ## Skills